Hadas-Schneider/Advanced-programming-project/README.md

 ## 🛠️ Features Implemented

 ### 1. Furniture Management
-Base Class: Furniture
+Base Classes:
+1.*DiscountStrategy* (Inherits from ABC) <br>
+This class defines different discount strategies that will be implemented later.
+It has one abstract method - get_discount() and 4 derived classes(when every derived class implements get_discount accordingly).
+To design this class, we used the Strategy Pattern.<br>
+2. *Furniture* (Inherits from ABC) <br>
+This class defines how a furniture instance looks like and relevant methods.

-Attributes: u_id, name, description, material, color, wp, price, dimensions, country, available_quantity.<br>
+Attributes: u_id, name, description, material, color, wp, price(in $), dimensions, available_quantity, country of manufacture, type(default is "Generic"), discount_strategy(default is "NoDiscount") .<br>
+Abstract methods:<br>
+- calculate_discount()- (overridden in derived classes).<br>
-Abstract method: calculate_discount (overridden in derived classes).<br>
+- apply_discount()- (overridden in derived classes).<br>
+Static method: price_with_discount() that returns the price after implementing the discount.<br>
+Other class methods: <br>
+1. apply_tax()- returns the price with the tax percentage.<br>
+2. is_available() - checks if the furniture item is currently in stock.

 - **Derived Classes:** <br>
         Chair, Table, Sofa, Bed, Wardrobe. <br>
-        Each class has unique attributes and a custom implementation of calculate_discount.
+        To enforce type-specific discount calculations- each class has unique attributes and a custom implementation of the 2 @abstractmethods - calculate_discount() and apply_discount().
+In addition, every type of furniture has a unique implementation of string presentation for its' specific details.
-        Example: Chairs with armrests receive an additional discount.<br>
+        Example: Chairs with armrests receive an additional discount and have a method called chair_info() that returns its chair-specific details.<br>

 - **Data Structure Choice:** <br>
-        Used inheritance to ensure reusability and modularity, allowing for easy extension of new furniture types.
+        We used inheritance to ensure reusability and modularity, allowing for easy extension of new furniture types- We chose the Factory Pattern to support that -for this, we defined a class called FurnitureFactory to handle different inputs of furniture types.<br>
-        Implemented @abstractmethod to enforce type-specific discount calculations.

 ---------

 ### 2. Inventory System